chalmerj/introcs-lecture-notes/devel/rst/ifstatements.rst

 depending on the input.
 The main code is:

 .. literalinclude:: examples/Suitcase.cs
-   :lines: 7-11
+   :start-after: chunk
+   :end-before: chunk
    :linenos:

-The lines labeled 3-4 are an ``if`` statement.
+The lines labeled 3-5 are an ``if`` statement.
 It reads pretty much like English.
 If it is true that the weight is greater than 50, then print the statement about an extra charge.
 If it is not true that the weight is greater than 50, then skip the part